-International Travel-Associated Chikungunya Fever Cases: One case of chikungunya fever was reported this week in a person that had international travel.
+International Travel-Associated Chikungunya Fever Cases: No cases of chikungunya fever were reported this week in persons that had international travel.
 In 2016, five travel-associated cases have been reported.

 Chikungunya Fever Cases Acquired in Florida: No cases of locally acquired chikungunya fever were reported this week.
 In 2016, no cases of locally acquired chikungunya fever have been reported.